DrewAPeterson7671/conways-game-of-life/README.md

 ## Refactor

 Refactoring to classes
-First thoughts are to give the existing methods a class Need to look up proper script structure, haven't actually done a plain Ruby script in a while.
+First thoughts are to give the existing methods a class.
+Need to look up proper script structure, I haven't actually done a plain Ruby script in a while.
-I think, without testing, the best approach is extract each method one by one to a class.
-Modify it.
-Then run the script to ensure it works.
+I think, without testing, the best approach is to extract each method, one by one, to a class and modify it.
+Run the script to verify after each class is extracted.
+Then further break down each class into methods where practical.
-Making these canges will take some comments out of context, will need to review at the end.
+Making these changes will take some comments out of context, will need to review at the end.

-Once separated into classes, examine the methods for things that can be separated into other methods.